The "var_mode" and "var_profile" are applied by adding either ?var_mode=...

 The various links can be used to access:

-the textual code of the template (thereby avoids needing to have direct access to the .html file in order to read its contents),
+the textual code of the template (thereby avoids needing to have direct access to the .html file in order to read its contents),- results

 the SQL query generated by the loop in question,